How to Keep Bugs Out of Your Home

 What Causes Bees to Sting?

 Bees arenโ€™t winged terrorists maliciously searching for their next victims.
 In fact, they are generally quite passive.
 Bees only sting when they feel their hive or themselves are being threatened.
-So, getting too close to or disturbing a hive or trying to physically assault a bee are really the only things likely to trigger their defense mechanism.
+So, getting too close to or disturbing a hive or trying to harm a bee will likely trigger their defense mechanism.
 Left alone, bees go innocently about their business, collecting nectar and spreading pollen.
-They are actually very beneficial insects that account for the pollination of many of our food crops, as well as producing delicious honey and several by-products that are useful to people.
+They are very beneficial insects that account for the pollination of many of our food crops.ย Plus, they make delicious honey and many by-products that are useful to us.

 For as passive as these little pollinators are most of the time, they do have a barbed stinger and will sting you if theyโ€™re provoked.
 When bees sting, they inject a small amount of toxin while simultaneously releasing alarm pheromones.
-These pheromones tell other bees to come quick, thereโ€™s danger in the area.
+These pheromones tell other bees that thereโ€™s danger in the area and to come quick.
 This is where things can get dicey, as there can be 50,000 or more bees in just one beehive.

 How Dangerous Are Bee Stings?

 Multiple bee sting incidents are thankfully rare, as are deaths due to bee stings.
 On average, 40 people die each year from bee stings.
 In most of these cases, the victim had a pre-existing allergy to bee venom.
 For these people, a single sting can lead to anaphylactic shock, requiring emergency treatment.
-Often, people with known bee allergies carry injectable epinephrine to counteract the effects of a possible bee sting.
+Often, people with known bee allergies carry injectable epinephrine – known as an EpiPen – to counteract the effects of a possible bee sting.
+Bee sting allergies can be serious.
 If you are stung by a bee and it elicits a severe allergic response, seek medical attention immediately!

 How to Treat a Bee Sting